mom-ocean/mom5-ocn/public/web/docs/project/quickstart.md

 ## How to prepare input data

-The input data needed to run the selected experiments (tests) that are included in this release are available in the `data/` directory.
+The input data needed to run the selected experiments (tests) that are in this release need to be downloaded into the `data/` directory.
+This can done automatically or manually, See [download instructions](http://www.mom-ocean.org/web/downloads) for details.

 Note that data in `ASCII/`, `HISTORY/`, `RESTART/` directories are NOT needed for running experiments.
 They are the outputs of the experiments and are provided for the purpose of comparing your results with results produced at GFDL.
 Tools are provided so that users can create data from scratch for their own experiments.
 For more details refer to `src/preprocessing`.

 ## Examine the output